lmjackso/forensics/README.md

 To Run:
 1) Make sure you have pip installed on your system.
 Otherwise use your favorite package manager to install it into your system.
-2) Create a new virtual environment and activate it.
+2) Create a new virtual environment and activate it. (virtualenv is a good option)
 3) Navigate to the head of the project handin directory and run pip install -r requirements.txt
 4) Navigate to term_project and run